 Step 4: In the next window, click on Let me pick from a list of available drivers on my computer.

-Step 5: Next, go to Model and select High Definition Audio Device.
+Step 5: Next, go to Model and select the generic driver from the list .

 Click on Next.